farrenhi/phase1/week7/README.md

 This project is a membership login system.
 User could create an account. <br>
-Backend APIs are created, and these API could do CRUD on SQL databases. <br>
+Backend APIs are created, and these APIs could do CRUD on SQL databases. <br>
 JavaScript Fetch is used to trigger the backend APIs for actions. <br>